Treblesteph/oh-data-source-template/README.md

 - First get this demo project working.
 Detailed instructions can be found below, but this involves the following steps:
   - clone this template repo to your own machine
-  - set up local environment
+  - set up your local development environment
   - create a project on OH
-  - finalise app setup and Heroku deployment
+  - finalise local app setup and remote Heroku deployment
   - try out adding dummy data as a user
-- When you have successfully created an Open Humans project and added dummy data using this template, you can start to edit the code to to add your desired data source.
+- When you have successfully created an Open Humans project and added dummy data using this template, you can start to customise the code to to add your desired data source.
 This will vary depending on your project needs, but the following hints may help you to get started:
   - the template text in `index.html` can be edited for your specific project, but mostly this file can remain as it is, to enable user authentication
   - data should be added after the user is directed back from Open Humans to `complete.html`
   - we recommend starting by looking at the function `add_data_to_open_humans` in the `tasks.py` file

-Maybe note here about future updates to versions??

 ### How does an Open Humans data source work?

-This template is a [Django](https://www.djangoproject.com/)/[Celery](http://www.celeryproject.org/) app that enables an Open Humans member to add dummy data to an Open Humans project.
+This template is a [Django](https://www.djangoproject.com/)/[Celery](http://www.celeryproject.org/) app that enables the end user - an Open Humans member - to add dummy data to an Open Humans project.
 The user arrives on the landing page (`index.html`), and clicks a button which takes them to Open Humans where they can log in (and create an account if necessary).
 Once logged in to the Open Humans site, the user clicks another button to authorize this app to add data to their Open Humans account, then they return to this app (to `complete.html`) which notifies them that their data has been added and provides a link to the project summary page in Open Humans.

-So let's get that demo working on your machine, and you should be able to complete those steps as a user by running the app locally, before moving on to edit the code for your data source.
+So let's get that demo working on your machine, and you should be able to complete those steps as a user by running the app, before moving on to edit the code so it adds your custom data source instead of a dummy file.

 *** screenshots of steps

-*** detail here about how all this works (eg. code workflow?) or actually better after setting up?

 ## Cloning this template

-In your terminal, navigate to the folder in which you want to store this repo, and enter the command `git clone git@github.com:OpenHumans/oh-data-source-template.git`.
+In your terminal, navigate to the folder in which you want to store this repo, and enter the command

+`git clone git@github.com:OpenHumans/oh-data-source-template.git`

 This should create a new folder named `oh-data-source-template` which contains all the code to create the working demo.

 ## Setting up local environment